 - Object Number:

-- copper (alloy), electronic components, foam, metal (unknown), paint, plastic (unidentified), steel (metal), textile
+- copper (alloy), electronic components, foam, metal (unknown), paint, plastic (unidentified), steel (metal) and textile

 - satellite receiver